Answers to Your Questions

 A developmental optometrist evaluates, diagnoses, and provides specialized services for functional vision problems.
 In addition to diagnosing and treating vision problems that interfere with reading and learning, developmental optometrists also work with patents who have had concussions or other head injuries that resulted in visual symptoms which require visual rehabilitation.

-Dr. Rosalie Hopkins is a Board Certified Developmental Optometrist, and has been practicing in the Upstate since 2000.
-In addition to providing family vision care, she specializes in Pediatric and Developmental Vision as well as Vision Rehabilitation.
-She sees pediatric and adult patents, including those with special needs and acquired brain injuries.
+Dr. Rose is a Board Certified Primary Care and Developmental Optometrist, and has been practicing in the Upstate since 2000.
+In addition to general optometry, she focuses on Pediatric and Developmental vision-care, and specializes in Vision Development and Rehabilitation.
+She sees pediatric and adult patients, including those with special needs and acquired brain injuries.

 Dr. Rose completed her undergraduate studies at UC Berkeley, and then earned her Doctorate of Optometry from the Southern California College of Optometry.
 She completed her residency in Binocular Vision & Vision Therapy at the State University of New York College of Optometry, and then returned to her Alma Mater to teach optometric interns the applications of Vision Therapy in a clinical setting.